 - Try to distill your book into a one or two-sentence “elevator pitch” that succinctly tells us what your book is about and why you are the best person to write it.

 - Make sure you distinguish your book from what has already been published: what makes your book different and why is it needed in the marketplace?

 - Don’t forget to reference competitive titles if they help you better encapsulate what your book is about.
 You don’t always need to use comps but one or two well-known comps may be extremely helpful.

 - If you have any kind of author platform (blog or newsletter subscribers, social media following, website traffic, etc.), be sure to mention the details during your pitch.

 Don’t Want to Pitch?
 Here’s Why You Should Still Attend

 Even if you don’t want to pitch your book project to the agents, there is a tremendous amount of value you can gain simply by watching the participating writers and agents in action.
 You will learn how a book pitch works, what makes it sizzle, what captures the interest of agents, and what recommendations they offer for improvement.
 Even if you’re self-publishing, it’s important to understand how the traditional publishing world works so that you can remain competitive.
 We can all learn from what sells well in traditional publishing and gain wisdom from these experienced literary agents!

-About the Literary Agents from NFWC May 2021
+About the Literary Agents for NFWC Fall 2021

 Jennifer Chen Tran is an agent at Bradford Literary, joining in September 2017.
 She represents both fiction and nonfiction.
 Originally from New York, Jennifer is a lifelong reader and experienced member of the publishing industry.
 Prior to joining Bradford Literary, she was an Associate Agent at Fuse Literary and served as Counsel at The New Press.
 She obtained her Juris Doctor from Northeastern School of Law in Boston, MA, and a Bachelors of Arts in English Literature from Washington University in St. Louis.